qburn93/hangman-game/README.md

 - Saving high score.
 - Add more visuals to intro/game immersion while playing.
 - I would like to add some API features in the future, and maybe a google excel sheet of the high score or which words have the most lost games of the chosen words.
 This is nothing for the user though primarily a data-driven feature.
+- I cannot make clear underscores on heroku terminals to see how many words there are in the hidden word, they are visibly apart on gitpods terminal though but it is something il have to get back on in the future.

 ### Testing and fixed Bugs
 - The program was tested manually with pep8: